ensaremirerol/BigAdd/README.md

     4. Check if the word is keyword
     5. If flag and word do not match, give error and seek to end of line
     6. Else write analysis results to write file.
+    7. If word is a keyword, set flag and expectedKeycode.
+Otherwise, set flag to NOP

 3. Check if any of the block/s are left open
 4. Check if flag is LINE_ENDED